HearthSim/kettle-design/rfc/kettle-new.md

 {
 	// A clock value is necessary for the receivers to be able to properly sync
 	// full game updates and partial updates.
-	// 'for_turn' is a monotone clock, in this case, which starts at 1 and increments every time
+	// 'for_turn' is a monotone clock, in this case, which starts at 0 and increments every time
 	// a player ends his turn.
+	// [REQ]
-	"for_turn": 4, // This is the state at the BEGINNING of turn 4!
+	"for_turn": 0, // This is the state at the BEGINNING of the game!

+	// [REQ] Contains a complete dump of all the entities in the game, including the game itself.
-	"game_state": [
+	"game_state": [ // Array of Full Entity structures!
+		{
+			[REQ] Entity ID of the described entity
-		"full_entity": { // This is the game entity
+			"id": 1, // This is the game entity
-			"id": 1,

 			// keys dbf_id and card_id are both optional and can be ommitted.
 			// The entity is considered 'hidden' if both keys are omitted or have their default
 			// value (0 and empty string respectively)
 			// dbf_id gets precedence above card_id!
+			// [OPT]
-			"dbf_id": 0, // Unknown DBF ID
+			"dbf_id": 0, // Unknown DBF ID -> The game itself has no CARD.
+			// [OPT]
 			"card_id": "", // Unknown CARD ID

+			[REQ]
-			"tags": [],
+			"tags": [
+					{"key": 49, "value": 1}, // Zone: Play
+					{"key": 202, "value": 1} // CardType: Game
+					]
 		},

-		"full_entity": { // This is controller 1 entity
+		{ // This is controller 1 entity
+			// [REQ]
 			"id": 2,
+			// [OPT]
 			"dbf_id": 0,
+			// [OPT]
 			"card_id": "",
+			// [REQ]
 			"tags": [],
 		},
 		...